 11.1 The parties acknowledge that under applicable provisions of the Helium Act, as amended by the Helium Stewardship Act enacted on October 2, 2013, as they exist on the date of execution of this Contract, the United States will designate as excess the remaining assets in the Federal Helium System to the GSA on or before September 30, 2021.
 The GSA will permit the continued operation of the Federal Helium System and delivery of privately owned helium stored or transported in the Federal Helium System while it conducts its disposal process on behalf of the United States in accordance with the provisions of subtitle I of Title 40 of the United States Code.

-11.2 The Parties agree that if the United States sells or transfers ownership of the Federal Helium System to a non-federal entity, the United States will, subject to applicable law at the time of sale or transfer, including but not limited to subtitle I of Title 40 of the United States Code, require as a condition of sale or transfer, that (i) the Purchaser or transferee, it successors and assigns, will take the Federal Helium System subject to Person’s ownership interest in its Primary Private Helium stored in the Federal Helium System; (ii) the Purchaser, its successors and assigns, will assume the obligations of the United States under this Contract to deliver Primary Private Helium stored in the Federal Helium System; and (iii) the Purchaser, its successors and assigns, or transferee will allow Person to withdraw all of Person’s Primary Private Helium stored in the Federal Helium System subject to the terms and conditions of this Contract.
+11.2 The Parties agree that if the United States sells or transfers ownership of the Federal Helium System to a non-federal entity, the United States will, subject to applicable law at the time of sale or transfer, including but not limited to subtitle I of Title 40 of the United States Code, require as a condition of sale or transfer, that:

+(a) the Real Property Purchaser or transferee, its successors and assigns, will take the Federal Helium System subject to Person’s ownership interest in its Primary Private Helium stored in the Federal Helium System; and

+(b) the Real Property Purchaser, its successors and assigns, will assume the obligations of the United States under this Contract to deliver Primary Private Helium stored in the Federal Helium System; and;

+(c) the Real Property Purchaser, its successors and assigns, or transferee will allow Person to withdraw all of Person’s Primary Private Helium stored in the Federal Helium System subject to the terms and conditions of this Contract.

-Upon sale or transfer of ownership of the Federal Helium System to the Purchaser, this Contract will be assigned to the Purchaser subject to the terms and conditions of this Contract.
-Person agrees to release the United States from any and all performance obligations under the Contract upon Conveyance of the Contract to the Purchaser.
+Upon sale or transfer of ownership of the Federal Helium System to the Real Property Purchaser, this Contract will be assigned to the Real Property Purchaser subject to the terms and conditions of this Contract.
+Person agrees to release the United States from any and all performance obligations under the Contract upon Conveyance of the Contract to the Real Property Purchaser.

 ARTICLE XII